adrienaury/go-template/README.md

 - Changelog, Contrib : all initialized with default templates
 - Git commit message semantic validation
 - Docker compatible (docker client and docker-compose are available inside the devcontainer)
+- Pre-configured GitHub action to pass CI on pull requests
 - Build targets (run with `make` or `neon`) :
   - [`help`](#help-target) : default target, print help message
   - [`info`](#info-target) : print information on the build pipeline